Why Do I Have No Motivation To Do Anything?

 It becomes worse when you have a lot on your plate that requires a lot of thinking.
 Not like the kind of tasks that can we can almost automate, but the kind of tasks that require intense thinking or planning.

-When tasks begin piling up it can become deeply stressful and the burden of constantly thinking about those tasks can play on the mind and
+When tasks begin piling up it can become deeply stressful.
+The burden of constantly thinking about unfinished tasks can play on the mind resulting in having no motivation to do anything.

 Unfulfilled ambitions can play just as heavy on the mind and cause a level of burnout.
 The fact is there’s no easy answer to this as your ambitions are your ambitions.
 The key is the level of expectation you hang over yourself.